 Install a water filter

-Fish tank filtration is essential if you want your aquarium to be clean at all times.
+Fish tank filtration is essential if you want your aquarium to be clean.
 It helps neutralize ammonia present in the tank and keeps the beneficial bacteria that are helpful for your betta.

 There are various filters available in the market.
 When buying one, check the durability, noise, size, and reliability.
-As always, read the reviews from professional betta fish owners who have a fair share of using certain types of filters.
+As always, read the reviews from professional betta fish owners who have a fair share of using specific filters.